ecluse:ecluse-core

 Fields

-The body is read chunk-by-chunk through boundedRead against the config's npmLimits, not buffered whole: a hostile or compromised upstream returning a body larger than maxBodyBytes is aborted fail-closed rather than exhausting memory.
+The body is read chunk-by-chunk through boundedRead against the config's npmLimits, not buffered whole: a hostile or compromised upstream returning a body larger than maxBodyBytes is refused fail-closed as a FetchBoundExceeded rather than exhausting memory.
+The transport wrap covers the whole exchange, the body read included: metadata is buffered before anything is served, so a connection lost mid-body is still a pre-commit fault with a value representation, not a half-delivered response.

 First-party publish relay

-relayPublishDocument :: NpmClientConfig -> PackageName -> ByteString -> IO (Either UrlFormationError PublishRelayResponse) Source #
+relayPublishDocument :: NpmClientConfig -> PackageName -> ByteString -> IO (Either PublishRelayFault PublishRelayResponse) Source #

 Relay a client's npm publish document to the publication target and return the target's own response: the first-party publish primitive behind the PUT /{pkg} serve path.